I was hesitant to go to Cuba.

 Despite the warnings and the questions from people that I didn’t even know, I was calm.
 I’ve traveled outside the country before.
 I spoke the language.
 I was intimately familiar with the food.
 And even if I didn’t have all of that, I had a professor who had lived and worked in Cuba.
 I was more anxious about dealing with TSA than I was about the country.

 As soon as we landed and stepped out, greeted by the heat, large palm trees, and colorful cars, I felt the last remaining tension I had from dealing with TSA melt away.
-Dragging my beat-up luggage towards the money exchange, I felt excited and curious.
+Dragging my beaten-up luggage towards the money exchange, I felt excited and curious.
 My classmates were chatting away; talking about what they would see and what they would get.
 Overly-thrilled whenever they saw a vibrant old car that Havana was known for.

 I managed to get into a conversation with one of the dozen taxi-drivers that hung around the airport.
 I explained to him why we were here and what we would see.
 He laughed with me as I explained I was one of the few in the group that knew how to speak the language.
 He was friendly and boisterous; offering advice on the best places to go.
 It felt nothing like home yet he had an air about him that reminded me so much of my best friend and the people I left behind.
 Our professor found us and we left.